fsislaben/stats_crash_course/pages/hypotheses.md

 # What are statistical hypotheses?

-If you have had any interactions with statistics or statistical test before something you have probably come across are the terms ***"null hypothesis (H0)"*** and ***"alternative hypothesis (H1)"***.
+If you have had any interactions with statistics or statistical tests something you have probably come across are the terms ***"null hypothesis (H0)"*** and ***"alternative hypothesis (H1)"***.
-The idea of hypothesis testing lies at the core of the scientific method and is a useful tool to help you quantify your data in a way that can either support (or not support) the difference that you expect to see between two (or more) sample sets.
+The idea of hypothesis testing lies at the core of the scientific method and is a useful tool to help you determine if patterns you observe in your data a "significant".
+This "significant" difference can either support (or not support) the difference that you expect to see between two (or more) sample sets.

 Classically, the null and alternative hypotheses are two mutually exclusive statements about a population.
 Simply put: a null hypothesis can state that two populations are the same while the alternative hypothesis is that two populations are NOT the same.
-All statistical tests are doing is allowing you to quantify the difference to the point of saying the populations in question are NOT the same.
+All statistical tests are doing is allowing you to describe if the difference is large enough to claim the populations in question are NOT the same.

-An large misconception here is that by rejecting the null hypothesis, you are accepting your alternative hypothesis.
+A large misconception here is that by rejecting the null hypothesis, you are accepting your alternative hypothesis.
 This is not the case.
 Another misconception is when you cannot reject the null hypotheses you are accepting your null hypotheses.
 This is also not the case.